Veritas NetBackup™ in Highly Available Environments Administrator's Guide

 - NetBackup protection against single points of failure

-- About protecting against component failures
+- Protecting against component failures

-- About protecting against storage device connection failures
+- Storage device connection failures

-- About protecting against media server failures
+- Media server failures

-- About protecting against component failures
+- Protecting against component failures

 - About site disaster recovery with catalog backup and recovery